bizz84/nested-navigation-demo-flutter/README.md

 # Multiple Navigators with BottomNavigationBar

-Source code for my blog post:
+This is the source code for my article:

 - [Flutter Case Study: Multiple Navigators with BottomNavigationBar](https://medium.com/coding-with-flutter/flutter-case-study-multiple-navigators-with-bottomnavigationbar-90eb6caa6dbf)